 - New York State Vital Records Index – Located at the Local History Division of the Central Library of Rochester and Monroe County; provides birth and marriage records from 1881 and death records from 1880.

 - Rochester Newspaper Index – digitized references to articles that appeared in Rochester newspapers from 1818-1897.

 The MCLS has prepared a Research Guide to assist those seeking historical and genealogical materials in Rochester and Monroe County.
-Genealogy indexes and pathfinders, compiled by volunteers and staff of the Central Library, point to source material located in the Local History & Genealogy Division of the Central Library.
+Genealogy indexes, Special Collections finding aids and pathfinders, compiled by volunteers and staff of the Central Library, point to source material located in the Local History & Genealogy Division of the Central Library.
 Learn more about the Local History & Genealogy Division.